RosstheRoss/CSCI-4061/P1/README.md

 #### Team Contributions:

 As can be seen by the number of back-and-forth GitHub commits, this project was thoroughly a team effort.
-However, for the purposes of appropriating (what I am sure will be) praise from the professors and TA's (just kidding!), Matt wrote mapreduce, Andrea wrote reducer, and mapper was written by both of us.
+However, for the purposes of ~~appropriating praise from the professors and TA's~~ giving credit where it is due, Matt wrote mapreduce, Andrea wrote reducer, and mapper was written by both of us.